Splendid Fall Colors and a Sea of Clouds! Hotel Chinzanso Tokyo in Autumn

 There are more than two hundred maple trees throughout the garden.
 They belong to three main varieties:

 - Iroha momiji, which is loved for its small-sized, pretty leaves that turn to a fiery red; this variety can be seen all throughout the garden.

 - Nomura momiji, thought to be the oldest type of maple tree in Japan, which has large, fine leaves that become transparent when red; their foliage can be enjoyed in the area near Restaurant Mokushundo and the waterwheel.

 - Yama momiji, or mountain momiji, which is typical in the northern areas along the Sea of Japan.
 This variety has mid-sized leaves that turn to gentle hues of orange and yellow.
 Several trees of this type can be found near the Three-Story Pagoda.

 During the fall foliage season, the maple trees are lit up after dark in a way that enhances the dramatic beauty of the season.
 Step through this dreamlike atmosphere and you’ll feel as if you were the protagonist of a movie!

-Fall Menus at the Restaurants of Hotel Chinzanso Tokyo
+Fall Events at Hotel Chinzanso Tokyo

 Experience Fall Color at Hotel Chinzanso Tokyo